 - 1. Completion of 60 credit hours

 - 2. Cumulative GPA not less than 2.0

-- 3. Major area GPA not less than 2.25

-- 4. A typed autobiography
+- 3. A typed autobiography

-5. Recommendation of interviewing school faculty, confirmed by the Dean of the School (the interviewing faculty will also advise students concerning their personal suitability for their chosen vocation)
+- 4. Recommendation of interviewing school faculty, confirmed by the Dean of the School (the interviewing faculty will also advise students concerning their personal suitability for their chosen vocation)